subottimale/Buran-Bofa-case/Build Pics/readme.md

 <br>
 The case itself is secured at 10 points.
 I find all are necessary.
 <br>
-If using the top-mount plate, the 4 points are recommended, all 6 is optional.
+If using the top-mount plate, just 4 points are recommended, all 6 is optional.
 I use the 4 corners and leave the bottom unsecured, as below:

 ![Buran Top Mount Plate Installed_2](https://github.com/subottimale/Buran-Bofa-case/assets/69826495/771fe0bf-dd19-480a-bca2-d449c80a7ce3)
 <br>